Republican Guard (Sudan): History

 The Republican Guard was established on 15 October 1960.
-Its ceremonial role originated from different ceremonial units in the military's preceding Sudan Defence Force, with a force of infantry NCOs east of the Khartoum Garrison.
+Its ceremonial role originated from different ceremonial units in the military's preceding Sudan Defense Force, with a force of infantry NCOs east of the Khartoum Garrison.
 It grew to the size of a brigade in 1992 was simultaneously commissioned a military band.
 In 1970, the ceremonial uniform was changed to fit modern times, adding trousers and boots to its items of clothing.
 In 2011, two Republican Guards were killed at the western gate of the building of the Sudanese Presidency when an unidentified assailant, whom an army spokesman called "mentally ill", attempted to intrude in the residence.

 List of commanders

 The following have served as the commander of the Republican Guard: